Registry-dependent potential energy and lattice corrugation of twisted bilayer graphene from quantum Monte Carlo: Conclusion

 \section{Conclusion}

-As has been noted previously in the literature, the careful treatment of the van der Waals interaction appears to be very important to obtain accurate corrugation in twisted bilayer graphene, and small changes in the corrugation can affect the electronic structure significantly.
+As has been noted previously in the literature, the careful treatment of the van der Waals interaction appears to be very important to obtain accurate corrugation in twisted bilayer graphene~\cite{zhou2015van,yoo2019atomic}, and small changes in the corrugation can affect the electronic structure significantly~\cite{rakib2022corrugation,uchida2014atomic}.
 In this work, we provided a state-of-the-art benchmark of the van der Waals interaction in bilayer graphene and found that while a commonly used atomic potential~\cite{ouyang2018nanoserpents} is fairly accurate, DFT-based methods may not improve the description, and in fact may lead to worse results.
-Models of the electronic structure which depend on van Hove singularities and other features of the flat bands should take this into consideration.
-This study has focused on freestanding bilayer graphene; encapsulated layers in boron nitride may change the corrugation and result in different electronic structure behavior.
+Models of the electronic structure which depend on van Hove singularities~\cite{wu2021chern} and other features of the flat bands should take this into consideration.

-For the accuracy of the interlayer interation in graphene, we found that the commonly used Kolmogorov--Crespi~\cite{kolmogorov2005registry} model as parameterized in Ref.~\cite{ouyang2018nanoserpents} was surprisingly accurate compared to QMC results, as well as the RPA estimation.
+For the accuracy of the interlayer interaction in graphene, we found that the commonly used Kolmogorov--Crespi~\cite{kolmogorov2005registry} model as parameterized in Ref.~\cite{ouyang2018nanoserpents} was surprisingly accurate compared to QMC results, as well as the RPA estimation.
 On the other hand, commonly used corrections to DFT, the DFT-D2 and DFT-D3 functionals, resulted in large errors in the interlayer potential and stacking fault energy, which leads to an over (DFT-D2) or under (DFT-D3) estimation of the degree of corrugation.

 We found that the electronic band structure varied significantly depending on the treatment of the corrugation.
 While structures relaxed from different potentials result in the same prediction of the magic twist angle at $0.99^{\circ}$, the error in the electronic structure due to using DFT geometries near the magic angle (here found to be roughly $0.99^{\circ}$) results in rearrangements of bands up to around 50\% ($\approx 3~\mathrm{meV}$) in the two lower flat bands for the DFT-D2 structure.
 While the separation of the flat bands from the other bands as quantified by electron and hole gaps shows the same inflection point at $0.99^{\circ}$, at the magic twist angle, the relaxed structures from DFT-D2 and DFT-D3 result in a similar error of roughly $10~\mathrm{meV}$, which is an error of about 50\%.